evanfp582/P2P_Fileshare/README.md

 Seeder 9 gets the 80th through 100 percent of pieces.

 This is meant as a stress test to simulate the types of large files a real P2P system would need to handle.
+It should also demonstrate that a downloader does not connect to all seeders if it does not have to, as some seeders will have no connections, which can be seen by them still having ~4664 files after the test completes.

 **Test 4**
 ```cmd
 .\test4.ps1
 ```
-Test 4 is a similar test as test 3, but on a different text file, 3lorem_ipsum.txt
+Test 4 is a similar test as test 3, but on a different text file, 3lorem_ipsum.txt, which is slightly smaller.

 **Test 5**
 ```cmd